 According to the Bible standard, neither group in the above example become justified, nor made righteous in God's eyes, nor are their sins forgiven by doing good.

 But why is this true?
 If we are not justified, made righteous by keeping God's commandments, then how do we become righteous?
 How do we receive forgiveness of our sins?
 To find the truth, we must see what the Bible tells us.

 What are my Sins?We all know we are sinners, but we may not understand what sin is.
 Some folk have committed murder, and others merely told a lie.
 Some have committed the worst crimes, and others have only coveted something belonging to another, or perhaps looked lustfully at another.
 According to the Bible, God's Instruction Book, sin is any disobedience of God's commandments as written in the Bible.
-And according to the Bible, the payment we must pay for our sin is death (Ezekiel 18:20; Romans 6:23).
+And according to the Bible, the payment we must pay for our sin is eternal death (1John 3:4; 1John 5:17; Ezekiel 18:20; Romans 6:23).

 No matter what we have done, from the least of sinners to the worst, we are all under the same sentence of death.
 As a result, many sense they are carrying a heavy burden of sins that have not been forgiven.
 And so we will look next at what the Bible tells us about how we can be forgiven.

 How Can I Be Forgiven?Over two thousand years ago, Yahushua [Jesus] was crucified on a cross or stake.
 He died, shed His blood, and was buried.
 Then in three days He was resurrected from among the dead, and He then ascended alive into heaven, all according to the Scriptures (1Corinthians 15:3-8).